-Standing out in a crowded employment market is a difficult thing to do, particularly when you’re working with recruiters who deal with hundreds, if not thousands of applications per week.
+Standing out in a crowded employment market is a difficult thing to do, particularly when you’re working with recruiters who see hundreds, if not thousands of applications and profiles per week.
 So, how do people actually cut through the noise and make a lasting impression?

 We asked three seasoned recruiters to tell us about their most exceptional candidates ever and what it was that made them so memorable.

 - The high performer.
 I saw a candidate for a role as a Chief Information Officer (CIO) who had been referred to Peoplebank by another recruitment company that didn’t specialise in this area.
 The CIO had done an outstanding job working in a small, privately owned business and had overseen many very successful software implementations.

 The person who gave the referral, had also given the candidate the ultimate compliment by saying: ‘He’s the best IT candidate I’ve seen, but equally one of the best executive candidates I’ve seen.'